Searching for heavy Higgs in supersymmetric final states at the LHC: Introduction

-Despite these searches, a large part of heavy Higgs parameter space remains allowed, particularly in the intermediate $\tan\beta$ regime.
-This intermediate $\tan\beta$ regime is particularly difficult to probe via the Standard Model (SM) final states as the heavy Higgs branching ratio to SM final states is taken over by the Higgs decays to supersymmetric particles if kinematically allowed.
+Despite negative results from these searches, a large part of heavy Higgs parameter space remains allowed, particularly in the intermediate $\tan\beta$ regime.
+This intermediate $\tan\beta$ regime is specially difficult to probe via the Standard Model (SM) final states as in this case the heavy Higgs branching ratio to SM final states is overtaken by that to supersymmetric final states, if kinematically allowed.
 Among supersymmetric particles, the most interesting sector is the electreoweakino sector of the MSSM.
 Due to comparatively weaker LHC limits, the heavy Higgs to decays into these final states are still possible.
 The MSSM electroweakino sector consists of four neutralinos and two charginos.
 The neutralinos ($\lspone, \lsptwo, \lspthree, \lspfour$) are mixtures of the gauginos \textit{i.e.} bino ($\tilde{B^0}$), wino ($\tilde{W^0}$) and higgsinos \textit{i.e.} $\tilde{H_u^0}, \tilde{H_d^0}$.
 Similarly the charged components of the gaugino \textit{i.e.} $\tilde{W^\pm}$ and higgsino \textit{i.e.} $\tilde{H_u^+}, \tilde{H_d^-}$ mix to form 2 chargino mass eigenstates ($\chonepm, \chtwopm$).
-We refer to them as electroweakinos.
+We refer to all of them collectively as electroweakinos.
 The heavy Higgs can therefore decay into any combination of these four neutralinos or two charginos depending on phase space and couplings.
 This gives rise to multiple heavy Higgs decay modes.
 We collectively label such decays of heavy Higgs to supersymmetric (susy) final state as Higgs to susy decays throughout this work.